DTrescher/RoR2-Cheat/README.md

 # RoR2-Cheat
 A simple Risk of Rain 2 Cheat

-Press F1 to toggle ESP
+## Usage
 ESP currently includes all interactable objects
+- Press "F1" to toggle ESP